MathBuddy: A Multimodal System for Affective Math Tutoring: User Study

 \subsection{User Study Analysis}

-The collected user study is rich in diverse metadata and multimodal data: (1) pre- and post-test scores; (2) chat logs from both tutoring conditions; (3) emotion predictions (textual and facial); (4) post-interaction session 15 questions survey; (5) final satisfaction survey; and (6) participant gold annotations and corrections of the Emotion ON conversations.
-In this section, we briefly present the key takeaways that we learn from the study.
+The collected user study comprises a diverse set of metadata and multimodal data: (1) learning outcomes, measured through multiple-choice questionnaires on select math topics (serving as a pre- and post-test); (2) interaction data, in the form of chat logs from both tutoring conditions (Emotion ON/OF modalities); (3) affective states, derived from emotion predictions based on textual and facial inputs; (4) learning experience, measured with a $15$-item post-interaction questionnaire including engagement and perceived support, rated on a $5$-point Likert scale; (5) overall satisfaction, captured through a final rating-scale survey; and (6) user-generated ground truth for the aggregated emotion, through participants’ gold annotations and corrections of the Emotion ON conversations.